stephenkk/MediaAnalytics/README.md

 prints the number of times each sub-page was visited and identifies the sub- page that received the most visits.

-The filename is embedded in the program and is assigned to a string variable.
-There are 3 data files to test that should be downloaded to the root directory C:\.
-The format of the file names is COMPANYNAME YYYYMMDD PageViews.txt.
-The filename in the program is CBS 20181223 PageView.txt.
-To run the Viacom or NBC change the company name in the filename at line 27.
+The name of the file that the program reads is CBS 20181223 PageView.txt.
+Download that file from this site to your root directory to test th program.

 Future versions will read the data from the file from a web site and extract the filename as well.